Your shoulders and spine can become stiff and achy for a variety of reasons:

 1. Front Raise Straps Overhead

-(10 reps– With feet grounded, shoulder width apart, slowly raise your arms overhead with the inhale)
+10 reps– With feet grounded, shoulder width apart, slowly raise your arms overhead.
+Inhale as you raise your arms.

 2. Shoulder Flossing

-(5 reps With hands wider than shoulder width apart, reach straps as far over and behind your head as your shoulders will allow.
-Don’t force, if you are able to reach your arms behind your head comfortably, continue reaching.
+5 reps- With hands wider than shoulder width apart, reach straps as far over and behind your head as your shoulders will allow.
+Don’t force it, if you are able to reach your arms behind your head continue reaching.
 Keep your arms straight throughout.
-If this is difficult, you can widen the hands or use a stretchy band.*Time the most difficult portion of the range with the exhale.*
+You can widen your hands or use a stretchy band.*Avoid holding your breath.*

 3. Side Flexion

-(10 reps) Stand tall and hold the straps taught, as you slowly side bend at the trunk.
-Ground the feet and hips as you reach the straps as far as you can to the side.
+10 reps- Stand tall and hold the straps taught as you slowly side bend at the trunk.
+Ground your feet and hips as you reach.
 Breathe into the stretch.

 4. Behind the back hold

-(60 sec. hold– with overhand and underhand grip, bring your hands as close together as possible)
+60 sec. hold– With overhand and underhand grip, bring your hands as close together as possible.
+Breathe calmly.

 Visit my ‘tools’ page to purchase a strap on Amazon.